 In an era preceding mechanical refrigeration, basically before around 1900, lager breweries would run the hot wort from the brewhouse into wide shallow pans to facilitate cooling before moving it on to the actual fermenter.
 These “coolships” were much the same as the Belgian open fermenters and were adopted by the pioneering breweries of the gold rush years in California, including Anchor Brewing.
 The main difference being that the American brewers added their own yeast and the wide surface area served the principal purpose of radiating off the heat generated by the fermentation.

-German-style lager breweries in the Eastern part of the USA cooled their fermentations with ice that had been harvested from frozen lakes and ponds during the winter months and stored in ice houses for use throughout the year.
+German-style lager breweries in the Eastern part of the USA cooled their fermentations with ice harvested from frozen lakes and ponds during the winter months and stored in ice houses for use throughout the year.
 Ice was not available to the early brewers in California because of the temperate climate, so they had to improvise.

 Today, Anchor Brewing is the only American brewery that still employs open fermentation on a production scale.
 Although we have modern equipment and our fermenters are made of stainless steel, we have kept this process as part of our brewing heritage.